Last updated on July 18, 2018

 Location of 山東豆漿大王

 Shandong Doujiang Dawang was within walking distance from our airbnb unit.
 In fact, our airbnb unit was centrally located and close to good food and shopping belts.
 Highly-recommended if you are okay to climb stairs (3 storeys).
+Drop me a comment if you like to know which one I’d stayed in.

 What a Scooter Ride to Taroko Gorge!